King Uther Pendragon, father of King Arthur

 John Boorman’s 1981 retelling of the Arthurian legend is a classic.
 With its sweeping panoramas of the English countryside, its epic battles of clashing men in full plate armor, and its mature storytelling, it is without a doubt the most faithful adaptation of the legend ever told on film….Major props to Boorman for picking through the murky haystack of Arthurian legend and finding a golden needle.
 Likewise, Mad props to Nicol Williamson for the most memorable Merlin that ever was or shall be.
 [Note from Stella: he meant Irish countryside, I am sure!]

-Dragan Antulov, Rotten Tomatoes (link no longer available)
+Dragan Antulov, Rotten Tomatoes [This link is no longer available on the Internet]

 However, despite those minor flaws, Excalibur has one big advantage over most of period, fantasy and sword & sorcery films being made these days.
 Because its contradictions are part of authors’ artistic vision, this movie represents true art and so far the most honest and most powerful on-screen depiction of the ancient and universal legend.